Certificates Awarded By The International Focusing Institute

 - Maintain high ethical standards of honesty and confidentiality at all times.

 - Attend a Focusing training a minimum of once every 3 years, stay current in your professional development on an on-going basis and stay connected with others in the Focusing community.
-Ways to keep connected include attending the Weeklong (even after you have been certified), attend the International Focusing Conference or a workshop offered by any Focusing Institute trainer at least once every 3 years.
-Stay informed by reading the Folio, reading the Focusing Institute newsletter, or participating in the online Focusing discussion group.
+Ways to keep connected include attending the Weeklong (even after you have been certified), attend the International Focusing Conference or a workshop offered by any Focusing Institute CFP at least once every 3 years.
+Stay informed by participating in the Focusing Institute programs.